armory/documentation/_admin_guides/architecture.md

 ## Systems Requirements

 Armory Spinnaker runs only on Ubuntu & CentOS and RHEL based machines within AWS.
 It uses AWS resources to run manage and run Armory Spinnaker.

 ### Cloud & Operating Systems

 We currently support running Armory Spinnaker in AWS.
+By default it uses (3) m4.2xlarge machines for redudancy.
+Once launched, this is completely configurable and based on your team's usage patterns can be scaled up and down with Spinnaker.

 ### Target Cloud Providers
 We currently support AWS and Kubernetes.
 We plan to support GCP and Azure in the future.